SRVivek1/grokking-coding-rounds/c1-coding-questions/docs/3-searching/a2-find-minimum-in-rotated-sorted-rotated-array-medium.md

 ## Edge cases to consider
+  - **Empty Array:**
-  - Empty Array: If the input array is empty, we should handle this gracefully (e.g., throw an exception or return a special value).
+    - If the input array is empty, we should handle this gracefully (e.g., throw an exception or return a special value).
+  - **No Rotation:**
-  - No Rotation: If the array is not rotated (i.e., it's still in ascending order), the minimum element is simply the first element.
+    - If the array is not rotated (i.e., it's still in ascending order), the minimum element is simply the first element.
+  - **Single Element Array:**
-  - Single Element Array: If the array contains only one element, that element is the minimum.
+    - If the array contains only one element, that element is the minimum.
+  - **All elements are same:**
-  - All elements are same: if all elements are same, then we can find the minimum by simply returning the first element.
+    - If all elements are same, then we can find the minimum by simply returning the first element.

 ## Solution Approach: *(Binary Search - O(log n), O(1) space)*
   - Since we need a time complexity of O(log n), we can use binary search.
   - The key idea is to compare the middle element with the rightmost element.

   - ***Steps:***
     - **Initialization:**